 What is Insurance Pre-Licensing?

-Before you can sell insurance in any state, you must obtain a license from the Office of the Commissioner of Insurance (OCI).
+Before you can sell insurance in any state, you must obtain a license from your state's insurance regulatory authority (in Wisconsin, this is the Office of the Commissioner of Insurance, or OCI).
 Pre-licensing education is the required coursework you must complete before you're eligible to take the state licensing exam.
-This training covers insurance fundamentals, your state insurance law, ethics, and the specific knowledge required for each line of authority you wish to sell.
+This training covers insurance fundamentals, state-specific insurance law, ethics, and the specific knowledge required for each line of authority you wish to sell.

 CEWisconsin has partnered with ExamFX, a nationally recognized leader in insurance pre-licensing education, to offer prospective agents high-quality exam preparation at a significant discount.